conda-incubator/conda-store/docusaurus-docs/README.md

 npm install
 ```

-You cna then start a development server with:
+You can then start a development server with the following:

 ```
 $ npm start